OPCODE-Open-Spring-Fest/uni_access/.github/Contributor_Guide/Project_Tour.md

 # Project Tour

 In the 'Contracts' folder, you'll find a single file with a '.sol' extension.
-This file is where you should make all your changes.
-Simply open this file to access the contract code and update it as needed.
+This file is where you should make all your changes regarding the solidity and then there is frontend and backend folders where you need to make the changes accordingly.
+Simply open the files to access the codes and update it as needed.
 If you have any questions or need assistance with the changes, feel free to ask!.

 ```bash